DCC-Lab/RayTracing/tutorial/article.md

 Explain difference between matrix multiplications and tracing: tracing considers apertures but multiplications do not.
 Tracing is a multi-step procedure involving ABCD matrix multiplications.

-**Chief** and **axial** rays (validate definitions, especially axial or marginal ray?).
+**Chief** and **marginal** rays (validate definitions, especially axial or marginal ray?).
 Simple proof to obtain chief and axial ray and that these two rays are sufficient to describe the light through whole system.

 ## Collection of rays: as inputs and outputs